MorpheusAIs/Docs/Fair Launch Details/MORTokenAMM.md

 - About 50,309 of MOR will become claimable by the Protection Fund on day 88 of the fair launch.
 This will be used to create the MOR AMM pool on Uniswap.

 - There will be 668,778 total MOR tokens in circulation on day 90.
-Capital + Code + Protection Fund MOR tokens issued.
+Capital + Code + Protection Fund MOR tokens emitted.

 ## **AMM Bootstrapping Details**